The Psychology Department faculty and staff continue to produce cutting edge research. Read below to learn more about our research labs.

-We specialize in basic and applied research of anxiety, mood, and affect dysregulation disorders.
+The Anxiety and Depression Research Center specializes in basic and applied research of anxiety, mood, and affect dysregulation disorders.
 Current research includes investigations of novel treatment approaches for anxiety and depression, biomarkers in anxietydisorders and chronic disease (asthma), fear extinction mechanisms of exposure therapy, and mediators and moderators in individuals with affective dysregulations, including non-suicidal self-injury.

-Psychology Department Contact: Alicia Meuret and Thomas Ritz
+Contact: Alicia Meuret and Thomas Ritz

 Family Health and Development Lab

-We conduct research with children and families.
+The Family Health and Development Lab conducts research with children and families.
 The goal of this work is to better understand how families get along from day to day and how family functioning is related to family members' mental health and well-being.

-Psychology Department Contact: Chrystyna Kouros
+Contact: Chrystyna Kouros

 Family Research Center

-Psychology Department Contact: Ernest Jouriles and Renee McDonald
+Contact: Ernest Jouriles and Renee McDonald

 Parenting Research Lab

-We focus on understanding the determinants and significance of the parent-child relationship in development.
+The Patenting Research Lab focuses on understanding the determinants and significance of the parent-child relationship in development.
 Much of our research has addressed the proximate causes of parental behavior with an emphasis on parental social cognition.
 We are currently examining parental yelling form both the parents' and children's perspective.

-Psychology Department Contact: George Holden
+Contact: George Holden